siyandaV-0/linux-gpu-python-env/README.md

 ```
 $ sudo gdebi libcudnn8-samples_8.x.x.x-1+cudaX.Y_amd64.deb
 ```
-<h4 style="background-color:Gold; color:black" name="sym_link"> Note: Symbolic link of libcudnn library files - If you choose the Method 1 when installing cuDNN the library, the cudnn library files may or may not be linked and you would have to link these manually: </h5>
+<h4 style="background-color:Gold; color:black" id="sym_link"> Note: Symbolic link of libcudnn library files - If you choose the Method 1 when installing cuDNN the library, the cudnn library files may or may not be linked and you would have to link these manually: </h5>
 <h4 style="background-color:LightGray; color:black;">
 This may give you issues when using the command <code>ldconfig</code>:
 </h4>